Gdańsk: Teutonic Order

 The Teutonic Knights incorporated the town into their monastic state and instructed the remaining burghers to depart.
 In 1308, they founded Osiek Hakelwerk near the town, initially as a Lechitic fishing settlement.
 The Order did not rebuild the town until the mid-1320s, when some of its former inhabitants—primarily Lübeckers, who also brought back the pre-1308 town seal—returned, alongside settlers from other German regions.
 The town saw a rapid rise in population and became almost completely German; it would become primarily known by its German name, Danzig.
-In 1340, the Teutonic Order constructed a large fortress, which became the seat of the knights' Komtur.
-After a series of Polish–Teutonic Wars, King Casimir of Poland recognized the Teutonic Order’s possession of Danzig and Pomerelia in the Treaty of Kalisz (1343), and the Order acknowledge that it would hold Danzig and Pomerelia as a grant from the Polish Crown.
-By accepting this grant, the Teutonic Order thus recognized the previous rights of Polish monarchs to the seized territories, something which they had previously denied, also this allowed for future claims by the Crown for the territories to be returned.
+In 1340, the Teutonic Order constructed a large fortress, the Gdańsk Castle, which became the seat of the knights' Komtur.
+After a series of Polish–Teutonic Wars, King Casimir of Poland recognized the Teutonic Order’s possession of Danzig and Pomerelia in the Treaty of Kalisz (1343), and the Order acknowledged that it would hold Danzig and Pomerelia as a grant from the Polish Crown.
+By accepting this grant, the Teutonic Order thus recognised the previous rights of Polish monarchs to the seized territories, something which they had previously denied, also this allowed for future claims by the Crown for the territories to be returned.
 The city thrived as a result of increased exports of grain (especially wheat), timber, potash, tar, and other goods of forestry from Prussia and Poland via the Vistula River trading routes.
 The Order's religious networks helped to develop Danzig's literary culture.

 In 1346, Teutonic Order changed the Town Law of the city, which then consisted only of the Rechtstadt, to Kulm law.
 In 1358, Danzig joined the Hanseatic League, and became an active member in 1361.
-It maintained relations with the trade centres Bruges, Novgorod, Lisboa, and Sevilla.
+It maintained relations with the trade centres Bruges, Novgorod, Lisbon, and Seville.
 Around 1377, the Old Town was equipped with city rights as well.
 In 1380, the New Town was founded as the third, independent settlement.
 Urban growth was mainly driven by migration from German-speaking lands.
 A new war broke out in 1409, culminating in the Battle of Grunwald (1410), and the city came under the control of the Kingdom of Poland.
 A year later, with the First Peace of Thorn, it returned to the Teutonic Order.
 In 1440, the city participated in the foundation of the Prussian Confederation, an organisation opposed to the rule of the Teutonic Order.
 Following a fire in 1442, the Crane Gate, one of the city's present-day landmarks, was constructed in 1444 under the sanction of the Order.
 In a complaint of 1453, the Prussian Confederation mentioned repeated cases in which the Teutonic Order imprisoned or murdered local patricians and mayors without a court verdict.